Tai Khang in Laos

 Prayer Points

-Ask the Lord of the harvest to send forth laborers to share God's love with the Kang.
+Ask the Lord of the harvest to send forth laborers to share God's love with the Tai Khang.

-Pray that God will give the Kang believers boldness to share Christ with their people.
+Pray that God will give Laotian and Tai Khang believers boldness to share Christ.

-Ask the Lord to bring forth a healthy and growing Kang church for the glory of His name!
+Ask the Lord to bring forth a healthy and growing Tai Khang church that will multiply over and over again.

-Ask the Lord to save key leaders among the Kang who will boldly declare the Gospel.
+Ask the Lord to save key leaders among the Tai Khang who will boldly declare the gospel.

 Scripture Prayers for the Tai Khang in Laos.